-Although she was awarded a Breakthrough Prize for the discovery of radio pulsars that recognised her scientific leadership.
-She was award 2.3 million with the prize.
+In 1974, the discovery was nominated for a Nobel Prize in Physics.
+Unfortunately, she wasn’t a recipient even though she was the first person to observe the pulsars.
+However, she was awarded a Breakthrough Prize for the discovery of radio pulsars, finally giving her well-deserved recognition for her scientific leadership.
+She was awarded an incredible 2.3 million with the prize.
 Burnell chose to donate the money to fund women and underrepresented ethnic minorities to become physics researchers.

 Next on our list of famous Irish women is the world-class actress Saoirse Ronan.
-Originally born in the Bronx, New York in 1994 to Irish parents but moved to Ireland at three years old.
+Originally born in the Bronx, New York in 1994 to Irish parents, she moved to Ireland at three years old.
 Ronan has taken the acting world by storm.
-She started out as child actress appearing in critically acclaimed films like Atonement.
+She started out as a child actress appearing in critically acclaimed films like Atonement.

-Incredibly at only 24 years old, Saoirse Ronan has appeared in over 27 films and is the recipient of many awards.
-These awards include a Golden Globe Award, nominated for three Academy Awards and Four British Academy Film Awards.
+Incredibly, at only 24 years old, Saoirse Ronan has appeared in over 27 films and is the recipient of many awards.
+These awards include a Golden Globe Award.
+She was nominated for three Academy Awards and four British Academy Film Awards.

-Next up on our list of famous Irish women is a novelist, playwright and short storyteller, Edna O’Brien.
-She has been considered as one of the most gifts Irish writers.
-Much of O’Brien’s work reloved around women’s feels and their problems in relation to men and society as a whole.
+Next up on our list of famous Irish women is novelist, playwright, and short storyteller, Edna O’Brien.
+She has been considered as one of the most gifted Irish writers.
+Much of O’Brien’s work revolved around women’s feelings and their problems in relation to men and society as a whole.

 Her first novel ‘The Country Girls’ is often highlighted for breaking social issues in Ireland following World War Two.
 Throughout her career, she has written over twenty works of fiction and a biography about James Joyce and Lord Byron.

-She has received various awards for her writing work in 2001 she was honoured with the Irish Pen Award.
+She has received various awards for her writing works in 2001 and she was honoured with the Irish Pen Award.
 Her short story collection ‘Saints and Sinners’ won the critical acclaimed Frank O’Connor International Short Story Award in 2011.

-This list of famous Irish women doesn’t even scape the barrel of the incredible, fearless and talented women from Ireland.
+This list of famous Irish women doesn’t even escape the barrel of the incredible, fearless, and talented women from Ireland.
 Are there any inspirational Irish women that inspire you?
 We would love to know!